-If you have 12 or more penalty points endorsed on your licence for offences committed within 3 years of each other you will be liable to a minimum 6 month ‘totting’ ban.
+If you have 12 or more penalty points endorsed on your licence for offences committed within 3 years of each other you will be liable to a minimum 6 month penalty points disqualification.

-Read more about Totting up bans here: Totting Up
+Read more about Totting up bans here: Penalty Points Disqualifications

 Q. Is it possible to avoid penalty points or ‘totting’ disqualification?

 Yes.
 If you can prove that you would suffer ‘exceptional hardship’ there is a discretion within the court either not to ban you or to ban you for less than 6 months.
 Defendants often think that if they need their licence for their job that they will avoid a ban.
-Bear in mind that many thousands of people would lose their jobs if they lost their licences.
-This situation is in not unusual or exceptional.
-‘Exceptional hardship’ arguments will always benefit from careful legal advice well in advance of the hearing combined with skilled and persuasive presentation at court.
+Do bear in mind that many thousands of people would lose their jobs if they lost their licences.
+This situation is not necessarily, therefore, either unusual or exceptional and may not be deemed to amount to ‘exceptional hardship’ in many cases.
+Such arguments will always benefit from careful legal advice well in advance of the hearing combined with skilled and persuasive presentation at court.

 You can read more here: Saving your driving licence